Canop/whalespotter/README.md

 and the executable will be in `target/release`.

+Notes:

-Note that the current version of whalespotter doesn't run on windows (due to some additional code to deduplicate inodes).
+* the current version of whalespotter doesn't run on windows (due to some additional code to deduplicate inodes).
+* reported sizes take blocks into account, so they may be smaller than the nominal size for sparse files (the goal is to find what takes space in your disks).

 ## Usage